tecladocode/web-dev-bootcamp/curriculum/section06/lectures/05_jinja2_conditional_statements/README.md

 {% endif %}
 ```

-Notice how we added conditional blocks to the template via `{% %}` blocks in line 6, 14, 22.
+Notice how we added conditional blocks to the template via `{% %}` blocks in line 6, 14 and 22.
 The `{% endif %}` block in line 25 marks the end of the conditional block.
 Now let's create an endpoint named `/conditionals-basics/` in your Flask project's `app.py` file to render the template:

 ```python{10,11}
 # app.py